andyholmes/gnome-shell-extension-mconnect/README.md

 long as it can be unpacked from a ZIP and ready to go for everyone, that's good enough.

-The best way to get in touch is either by [opening a new issue][issue] or by contacting one of the current [contributors][contributors] directly.
+The best way to get in touch is either by [opening a new issue][new-issue] or by contacting one of the current [contributors][contributors] directly.

 ### Translations